Special reception needs of vulnerable groups

 Unaccompanied children aged 16 or more

-In Giurgiu, 232 unaccompanied children over the age of 16 were accommodated in the regional centre, according to the director.
-She further mentioned that if they are accompanied by adult relatives they are accommodated together.
+In Giurgiu, 178 unaccompanied children over the age of 16 were accommodated in the regional centre, according to the director.
+He further mentioned that if they are accompanied by adult relatives they are accommodated together.

 Reception of families

 Timișoara: families are accommodated separately if there are available places.
-In 2020 and 2021 due to the high number of asylum seekers, asylum seekers were also sleeping in the kitchen.
+In 2022 the centre was not overcrowded.

 These centres accommodate vulnerable persons, especially single parents with children (mothers with children).
 The AIDRom centres are located within these cities, funded partially by AMIF and partially by external donors.
 Asylum seekers housed in these centres have access to social assistance, cultural activities and cultural orientation.